 I had my own dad, who was rough and militant sometimes,

-Other times he was silly and strong and wise,
+Other times he was silly, strong and wise,

-I knew he was sure I hung the moon,
+I knew he was certain that I alone the moon,

 These balanced the scales.